 Find out if Martina is eligible for any financial or health care benefits from an employer or a government.
 These benefits might include pensions, disability, Social Security, Medicare, Medicaid, Veterans benefits, housing assistance, or food stamps (now known as Supplemental Nutrition Assistance Program or SNAP).
-Use the National Council on Aging benefits check-up at BenefitsCheckUp.org.
+Use the National Council on Aging benefits check-up at benefitscheckup.org.

 Help her apply for those benefits.
 The Area Agency on Aging where Martina lives can help you find information.
-Find the local Area Agency on Aging through the Eldercare Locator at eldercare.acl.gov.
+Find the local Area Agency on Aging through the Arizona Divison of Aging and Adult Services at des.az.gov/services/older-adults/area-agency-on-aging-locations.